 Moving-coil microphones are most often referred to as simply “dynamic microphones.”

-Dynamic microphones convert mechanical wave energy into electrical energy by means of electromagnetism.
+Dynamic microphones convert mechanical wave energy into electrical energy through electromagnetism.
 More specifically, they convert sound into an audio signal through electromagnetic induction.
-Let’s discuss moving-coil and ribbon microphones separately here.
+Let's discuss moving-coil and ribbon microphones separately here.

 Moving-Coil Dynamic Microphone Transducer